Gravity (2013 film): Plot

-The Space Shuttle Explorer, commanded by veteran astronaut Matt Kowalski, is in Earth orbit to service the Hubble Space Telescope (HST).
-Dr. Ryan Stone is aboard on her first space mission, to perform a set of hardware upgrades on the Hubble.
-During a spacewalk, Mission Control in Houston warns Explorer's crew about a rapidly expanding cloud of space debris accidentally caused by the Russians having shot down a presumed defunct spy satellite (see Kessler syndrome) and orders the crew to return to Earth immediately.
-Communication with Mission Control is lost shortly thereafter as more communication satellites are disabled by debris.
+The Space Shuttle Explorer, commanded by veteran astronaut Matt Kowalski, is in Earth orbit to service the Hubble Space Telescope.
+Dr. Ryan Stone is aboard on her first space mission, to perform hardware upgrades on the telescope.

+During a spacewalk, Mission Control in Houston warns Explorer's crew about a rapidly expanding cloud of space debris caused by the Russians shooting down a defunct spy satellite (see Kessler syndrome), and orders the crew to return to Earth immediately.
+Communication with Mission Control is lost shortly after, as more communication satellites are disabled by debris.

-Debris strikes the Explorer and Hubble, tearing Stone from the shuttle and leaving her tumbling through space.
-Kowalski, using a Manned Maneuvering Unit (MMU), rescues Stone, and they return to the Explorer, discovering that the Shuttle has suffered catastrophic damage and the rest of the crew are dead.
-Stone and Kowalski decide to use the MMU to reach the International Space Station (ISS), which is in orbit about 900 mi away, Kowalski estimating that they have 90 minutes before the debris field completes an orbit and threatens them again.
+Debris strikes the Explorer and Hubble, tearing Stone from the shuttle.
+Kowalski, using a Manned Maneuvering Unit (MMU), rescues her and they return to the Explorer, discovering that it has suffered catastrophic damage and the rest of the crew are dead.
+Kowalski decides they should use the MMU to reach the International Space Station (ISS), which is in orbit about 900 mi away.
+He estimates that they have 90 minutes before the debris field completes an orbit and threatens them again.

 On their way to the ISS, the two discuss Stone's home life and her daughter, who died young in an accident.
-As they approach the station, they see that the ISS's crew has evacuated using one of its two Soyuz spacecraft, the remaining Soyuz spacecraft exhibiting damage with its parachute having been deployed in space rendering it unable to return to Earth.
-Kowalski suggests using it to travel to the nearby Tiangong space station, 100 km away, in order to board the Shenzhou spacecraft to return safely to Earth.
-Out of air and maneuvering fuel, the two try to grab onto the ISS; the duo's tether snags on one of the station's solar panels.
-Stone's leg gets entangled in the Soyuz's parachute cords and she grabs a strap on Kowalski's suit, but it soon becomes clear that the cords will not support them both.
-Despite Stone's protests, Kowalski detaches himself from the tether to save her from drifting away with him.
-Stone is pulled back towards the ISS, while Kowalski floats away.
+As they approach the station, they see that the ISS's crew has evacuated using one of its two Soyuz spacecraft, with the remaining craft exhibiting damage and unable to return to Earth.
+Kowalski suggests using it to travel to the nearby Chinese Tiangong space station, 100 km away, to board its similar Shenzhou spacecraft and return to Earth.

+They try to grab onto the ISS, but only make tenuous connection to the Soyuz's parachute cords, which are not strong enough for them both.
+Despite Stone's protests, Kowalski detaches himself to save her from drifting away with him.
+Stone enters the ISS as Kowalski floats away.
+Unable to establish communication with him, she concludes that she is the mission's sole survivor.

-Stone enters the space station via the airlock of the Pirs module.
-She cannot re-establish communication with Kowalski or Earth, and concludes that she is now the sole survivor.
-Inside the station, a fire breaks out, forcing her to rush to the Soyuz.
-As she maneuvers the Soyuz away from the ISS, the tangled parachute tethers snag, preventing the spacecraft from leaving; Stone performs a spacewalk to cut the cables, succeeding just as the debris field returns, destroying the station.
-Stone angles the Soyuz towards Tiangong, but soon discovers that the Soyuz's engine has no fuel.
+Inside the station, a fire breaks out, forcing Stone to rush to the Soyuz.
+As she maneuvers it away from the ISS, the tangled parachute tethers snag, preventing the spacecraft from leaving.
+She performs a spacewalk to cut the cables, succeeding just as the debris field returns, destroying the station.
+Stone angles the Soyuz towards Tiangong but discovers that the engine has no fuel.